Michigan Felony Drunk Driving

 In 2006, the State of Michigan modified its drunk driving law to provide that any prior alcohol conviction (DUI, OWI, DWI, OWIN, etc…) can be used to enhance new drunk driving charges to a felony regardless of when it occurred.
 This amendment is commonly referred to in Michigan courts as “Heidi’s Law.”
-Prior to 2006, the law provided for a 10 year limitation in which prior convictions could be used to enhance a misdemeanor OWI to a felony OWI.
+Prior to 2006, the law provided for a 10-year limitation in which prior convictions could be used to enhance a misdemeanor OWI to a felony OWI.
 The problem with “Heidi’s Law” is – can prior convictions be used to make a present crime more severe, when that was not the case when the prior conviction occurred (older than 10 years)?
 A Michigan Operating While Intoxicated Attorney may refer to this as “ex post facto” laws or “after the fact”.
-An ex post facto law is one that (1) makes criminal an innocent action done before the passing of the law, and punishes such action; (2) makes a crime a greater offense than it was when committed; (3) imposes a greater punishment than the law did at the time the crime was committed; or (4) alters the legal rules of evidence so that a defendant can be convicted on lesser evidence.
+An ex post facto law is one that (1) makes criminal an innocent action is done before the passing of the law and punishes such action; (2) makes a crime a greater offense than it was when committed; (3) imposes a greater punishment than the law did at the time the crime was committed; or (4) alters the legal rules of evidence so that a defendant can be convicted on lesser evidence.
 Ex post facto laws are unconstitutional at both the Federal and State levels.

 In many cases since 2006, it has been argued by aggressive DUI defense lawyers that “Heidi’s Law” is an ex post facto law and should be declared unconstitutional.
-In other words, they are requesting the court dismiss OWI charges because of a constitutional violation.
+In other words, they are requesting the court to dismiss OWI charges because of a constitutional violation.
 These cases argued that a present offense of drunk driving should not be able to be enhanced to a felony unless the prior convictions were not within 10 years of the current charge or at least after Heidi’s Law was passed.
 Despite the best efforts of some of Michigan’s most respected and passionate defense lawyers, Michigan Appellate Courts have disagreed and found that there is not a constitutional violation.
 The appellate rulings have affirmed various circuit and district court rulings that the person’s old, prior convictions can be used to enhance current charges.
-So, “Heidi’s Law” is has not been found to be unconstitutional.
+So, “Heidi’s Law” has not been found to be unconstitutional.

 Experienced DUI Attorneys – Call Us Today

-If you or someone you love is charged with a drinking and driving offense, please do not hesitate to call one of the highly experienced Michigan DUI attorneys with LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 for a free consultation or kindly complete a Request for Assistance Form and we will promptly contact you.
+If you or someone you love is charged with a drinking and driving offense, please do not hesitate to call one of the highly experienced Michigan DUI attorneys with LEWIS & DICKSTEIN, P.L.L.C.
+We will find a way to help you.